 An Imperial capital attracts wealthy residents as well as musicians, architects, artists and designers.

 So monumental buildings abound (also because various Emperors, Empresses, and their families constantly engaged in a game of one-upmanship in architecture).

 And great works of art fill Vienna’s museums (also because imperial families, aristocrats and wealthy residents had expensive hobbies, an eye for collecting, or received rather nice gifts).

 The city’s history predates the Habsburgs, of course.
 The Romans settled here, for example, when Vienna was known as Vindobona.
 And we still have churches that date back over 1000 years.

 (The coffee house in Palais Ferstel)

 Vienna certainly counts as a popular tourist destination, particularly for short city breaks.
-The huge tourism sector and high level of education means service personnel and similar normally all speak good English (the national language is German).
+The huge tourism sector and high level of education means service personnel and similar normally all speak good English (the national language is, however, German).

-People visit for various reasons, and I can’t speak to, for example, the nightlife and cocktail bars because I’m a shy writer whose idea of a good night out is a glass of wine and Netflix.
+People visit for various reasons, and I can’t speak to, for example, the nightlife and cocktail bars because I’m a shy writer whose idea of a fun night is a glass of wine and Netflix.

-Like many of the great European cities, you can simply wander around the streets in the centre and enjoy the mix of architectural styles: from Baroque palaces to neo-gothic offices.
+Like many of the great European cities, you can simply wander around the streets and enjoy the mix of past architectural eras, such as Baroque townhouses, Jugendstil shop fronts, Biedermeier villas and neo-gothic municipal offices.